fadhlillah2/fadhlillah2/README.md

 ## 💼 Professional Experience

-With a background in computer science and multiple years of experience in the industry, I've developed and deployed enterprise-level applications, designed RESTful APIs, and created intuitive UI/UX.
+With a background of multiple years of experience in the industry, I've developed and deployed enterprise-level applications, designed RESTful APIs, and created intuitive UI/UX.
 Check out my repositories to see some of my work.

 ## 🌎 How to reach me